openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/request/vp_token_alternative_credentials.json}}

-The VC and VP formats supported by the Wallet should be published in its metadata (see (#as_metadata_parameters)).
-The formats supported by a client may be set up using the client metadata parameter `vp_formats` (see (#client_metadata_parameters)).
-The Wallet MUST ignore any `format` property inside a `presentation_definition` object if that `format` was not included in the `vp_formats` property of the client metadata.
+The VC and VP formats supported by the Wallet should be published in its metadata using the metadata parameter `vp_formats_supported` (see (#as_metadata_parameters)).

+The formats supported by a Verifier may be set up using the metadata parameter `vp_formats` (see (#client_metadata_parameters)).
+The Wallet MUST ignore any `format` property inside a `presentation_definition` object if that `format` was not included in the `vp_formats` property of the metadata.

-Note that when a Client is requesting presentation of a VP containing a VC, the Client MUST indicate in the `vp_formats` parameter the supported formats of both VC and VP.
+Note that when a Verifier is requesting presentation of a VP containing a VC, the Verifier MUST indicate in the `vp_formats` parameter the supported formats of both VC and VP.

 ## `presentation_definition_uri` Parameter {#request_presentation_definition_uri}